Rwanda: Post-Genocide Restoration and Peacebuilding

 Cooperation between SIT students, Spark MicroGrants, and Women’s Cooperative in Butare

 Students visit a cooperative group in Butare that brings together women who were widowed in the genocide and wives of the perpetrators of the genocide who have chosen to work toward unity and reconciliation.
-The women have formed a cooperative that works on small income generating projects to help them provide nutritious meals to their children, buy health insurance, and pay school fees.
+The women have formed a cooperative that works on small income-generating projects to help them provide nutritious meals to their children, buy health insurance, and pay school fees.
 Recently Spark MicroGrants has started to work with the women.

 Spark MicroGrants is developing a novel approach to community organizing and granting where communities design and implement their own development projects.
-The women in Butare have chosen to start a goat rearing project and project that within three years, each of the approximately 1,700 woman in the cooperative will have a goat for food, income generation, and fertilizer.
+The women in Butare have chosen to start a goat rearing project and project that within three years, each of the approximately 1,700 women in the cooperative will have a goat for food, income generation, and fertilizer.
 SIT is working with program alumni and friends to raise funds to support this project.
 Learn more about contributing to this project.

 Duration: 15 weeks

 Program Base: Kigali